KarpelesLab/vfs/README.md

 # Filesystem Abstraction in Go

-Yet another one, created because none of the bazillon existing VFS matched the needs we have.
+Yet another one, created because none [of the bazillon existing Golang VFS](https://awesome-go.com/#files) matched the needs we have.

 Cloud storage solutions such as AWS S3 are considered "keyvals", similar to